 Naturally, Laurel is much planted and much transplanted.
 There is so much of it in the woods that the amateur horticulturist is constantly tempted to help himself.
-Yet in many cases he would be better off, horticultural and financially, if he would buy his plants from some good nursery.
+Yet in many cases, he would be better off, horticultural and financially, if he would buy his plants from some good nursery.
 In wild land, with its boulders and ledges, the Laurel roots range far and wide.
-It is very hard to dig these plants with even fairly good root.
+It is very hard to dig these plants with even fairly good roots.
 But if grown in good, well-drained nursery land they can be lifted, “balled and burlapped,” with perfect roots.
-The results when planted are, of coarse, very much better.
+The results when planted are, of course, very much better.

 In planting from the nursery one has the further advantage that the planting season can be much extended; and as the average amateur is always late at his planting, this constitutes a distinct gain.